 There are a lot of Paleo how-to books out there, and many more coming down the pipeline on a regular basis.
 You have “paleo” cookbooks telling you what to make for dinner, “paleo” exercise books telling you how to move, and even books on how to throw the best “paleo” social event.

 And I’ve already announced that my own book is coming out in December, which I am confident will be a valuable resource for not only those completely new to Paleo, but also the many people out there who haven’t thrived on (what they believe to be) a strict “paleo” diet, and need more answers about how to eat and live to best support their health.
 I wholeheartedly believe my book will revolutionize the way you approach your health, by putting the power in your hands to design your own unique and optimal whole-foods diet.
-That’s why my book isn’t “The” personal paleo code… it’s Your Personal Paleo Code.
+That’s why my book isn’t “The” personal paleo code… it’s Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014).

 But with the huge spike in popularity that Paleo has gained in the past couple of years, and the subsequent dozens of books, it’s getting increasingly difficult to know which books are worth reading, and which ones might not help you much in your journey towards optimal health.
 Understandably, there’s a prevalent feeling of information overload these days.